SESYNC-ci/introdb-lesson/_slides/keys.md

 ## Characteristics of a Database: Part II

-Returning to terminology, some database concepts don't apply to data files at all.
+Returning to terminology, some database tools don't apply to data files at all.
 Databases include a *collection* of tables, just as MS Excel includes a collection of spreadsheets in a workbook.
 The collection of tables in a **relational database**, however, is structured by relationships between records from different tables.

 Relationships are specified through primary and foreign keys, but which is which depends on context.

-Primary Key
+## Primary key

-: One or more fields (but *usually* one) that uniquely identify a record in a table.
+One or more fields (but *usually* one) that uniquely identify a record in a table.
-: e.g. `plot_id` in the `plots` table, or more succinctly `plots(plot_id)`

-Foreign Key
-: A primary key from table A used in table B to express their relationship.
+Question
-: e.g. `plot_id` in the surveys table, or `surveys(plot_id)`
+: What would be the primary key in the surveys table.
+How do you know?

 <!--split-->

-## Primary keys
+## Primary key

 In the `plots` table, `plot_id` is the primary key.